voideditor/void/CONTRIBUTING.md

 `npm run build`

 Note: We made this build command to run React in vscode.
-It compiles `sidebar/index.tsx` into CSS and JS in the `dist/` folder.
+It converts `sidebar/index.tsx` into a CSS/JS bundle in `dist/`.

 5. Run the project by pressing <kbd>F5</kbd>.